 Dates and tickets

-The Beethoven exhibition has been postponed to autumn, so now begins on September 29th.
-Enjoy the displays until January 24th, 2021.
+The Beethoven exhibition was postponed to autumn, so now runs from September 29th until January 24th, 2021.

 How to get to Beethoven Moves